MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 10. In the **Confirmation** window, click **Finish**.
 Microsoft Dynamics GP Utilities updates your company databases.
 This process may take several minutes to complete.
     The **Server Installation Progress** window describes the process as it progresses.

 11. After the update process is finished and is successful, the **Additional Tasks** window opens.
-If the update process wasn’t successful, the **Update Company Tables** window opens.
+If the update process wasn't successful, the **Update Company Tables** window opens.

     To contact Microsoft Dynamics GP Technical Support, see [Resources](#resources) for more information.
 For more information about the Microsoft Dynamics GP Utilities, see [Using Microsoft Dynamics Utilities](../installation/using-microsoft-dynamics-utilities.md).